kasper-piskorski/docs/pages/documentation/3-building-an-ontology/hierarchical-ontology.md

 ```

 This ontology represents a genealogy graph which models a family tree.
-This is a very simplistic ontology with plenty of room for extension, so lets begin.
+This is a very simplistic ontology with plenty of room for extension, so let's begin!

 ## Hierarchies of Entity Types

 It is possible to define entity types more granularly.
-Think of sub categories of categories, enabling additional details to be embedded in the ontology.
+Think of sub-categories that enable additional details to be embedded in the ontology.
 For example, if we have a entity type called `vehicle`, we can break that down further by differentiating between `cars` and `motorbikes`.
 This can be done as follows:

 ```graql